kubernetes/kube-state-metrics/docs/design/metrics-best-practices.md

 An object can also have a dynamic set of properties, which are usually part of the status field.
 These change during the lifecycle of the object.
 For example a pod can be in different states like "Pending", "Running" etc.
-These should be part of a new metric that includes labels that identify the object as well as the dynamic property.
+These should be part of a "State Set" that includes labels that identify the object as well as the dynamic property.

+For example:

 ### Linked properties